Withholding Tax Frequently Asked Questions

 You must withhold as if he or she is single with no allowances.

 No. However, if you believe that the amount of allowances claimed by an employee is greater than the amount to which the employee is entitled, you should immediately advise the Department.
-If the employee claims more than 10 allowances or claims “exempt” for withholding and the wages normally exceed $200 per week, you must submit a copy of the employee’s certificate (Form NC-4) to the N. C. Department of Revenue.
+If the employee claims more than 10 allowances or claims "exempt" for withholding and the wages normally exceed $200 per week, you must submit a copy of the employee's certificate (Form NC-4 EZ or Form NC-4) to the N. C. Department of Revenue.

 Is there a penalty for failure to pay withholding tax?